geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 # Global Fitting with VarPro

-In this section I'll follow the excellent presentation of Bärligea and Hochstaffl (Baerligea2023)[^baerligea-extension].
+In this section I'll follow the clear presentation of Bärligea and Hochstaffl (Baerligea2023)[^baerligea-extension].
 As I said above, this article is concerned with fitting separable models to a dataset where the nonlinear parameters are shared across the whole dataset, while the linear coefficients are allowed to vary across the members of the set.
 Let's formalize this now.
-Our dataset is an ordered set of vectors for the vector valued right hand sides of the problem:
+Our dataset is an ordered set of vector valued right hand sides
 $$\left\{\boldsymbol y_s \in \mathbb{R}^m | s=1,\dots,S\right\}$$.
 We'll now collect the members of the dataset into a matrix: